The 1st of January is New Year’s Day around the world.

 Most North Americans, in both Canada and in the U.S., would traditionally watch some of the celebrations in Times Square, New York on television, if only briefly while channel surfing.
 This may have changed in recent years as TV habits changed.

 New Year in Japan

-In Japan, New Year is called either “Shogatsu” or “Genjitsu”, and celebrated on 1 January, as it is in the West, though the big celebrations are held on New Year’s Day, not the evening before.
-In fact, many people go to bed early on the 31st December, so they can wake before sunrise on 1 January.
+In Japan, New Year is called either “Shogatsu” or “Genjitsu”, and celebrated on the 1st of January, as it is in the West, though the big celebrations are held on New Year’s Day, not the evening before.
+In fact, many people go to bed early on the 31st December, so they can wake before sunrise on the 1st of January.

-Before New Year, houses in Japan must be completely cleaned, and people send New Year’s greeting cards (though many now send E-Cards instead.)
+Before New Year, houses in Japan must be completely cleaned, and people send New Year’s greeting cards (though many now send them as E-Cards instead of by post.)

 The celebrations go on until 3 January, with lots of visiting.

 The Romans at first observed New Year in spring.
-The Roman calendar got out of whack, both because time was being lost, and because of political tampering over time.
+The Roman calendar got out of whack over time, both because time was being lost, and because of political tampering.
 In 153 BC, the Roman Senate approved a re-ordering of the calendar, fixing 1 January as the New Year.
 That date was reinforced with the Julian calendar passed in 46 BC.

-During the Middle Ages, the concept of New Year’s Day was moved back to the spring by the Church, and fixed on 25th March, Lady Day -- the annunciation, when the Angel Gabriel told Mary she was with child.
-This made it 9 months (39 weeks and 2 days to be precise) until 25 December, Christmas Day.
-Still, the Church was remained opposed to any New Year’s celebrations until around 1600 AD.
+During the Middle Ages, the concept of a New Year’s Day was moved back to the spring by the Church, and fixed on the 25th of March, Lady Day — the annunciation, when the Angel Gabriel told Mary she was with child.
+This made it 9 months (39 weeks and 2 days to be precise) until the 25th of December, Christmas Day.
+Still, the Church remained opposed to any New Year’s celebrations until around 1600 AD.

-Lady Day became the first of the quarter days in a year (marking the 4 quarters of the year), and thus was the fiscal beginning of the year.
-That’s why around that time of year many income taxes are still due, many government fiscal years end, etc.
+Lady Day became the first of four “quarter days” dividing the year (marking the four quarters of the year), and thus was the fiscal beginning of the year.
+That’s why around that time of year many income taxes are still due and many government fiscal years end, etc.

-Eventually, though, everyone just found it easier eventually to count the New Year as starting from the start of the calendar year, 1st January.
-Many in England and Wales had already been celebrating the 1st of January as part of the Yule celebrations, and the trend accelerated after the calendar change of 1752.
+Eventually, though, everyone just found it easier eventually to count the New Year as starting from the start of the calendar year, the 1st of January.
+Many in England and Wales had already been celebrating the 1st of January as part of the Yule celebrations.
+The trend accelerated after the western European calendar change of 1752.

 In California, the New Year’s Tournament of Roses Parade was first held in 1886.